Paratii-Video/paratii-contracts/CONTRIBUTING.md

 ## Run the tests

-To run the test locally use a local blockchain using testrpc, just run:
+To run the test locally use a local blockchain using ganache (testrpc), open a terminal window and run:

-    yarn testrpc
+    yarn ganache

 On a second terminal, run the tests: